The US government is submitting an appeal to abolish the mandatory wearing of masks on transportation

 It had decided last week to extend the obligation to wear a mask on public transport at least until May 3.

-The United States is now again seeing an increase in the number of daily cases of Covid-19, linked to the BA.2 subtype of Omicron.
+The US is now seeing a sharp rise in daily COVID-19 case numbers again, linked to Omicron’s BA.2 variant.

 “Extreme twitteraholic.
 Passionate travel nerd.
 Hardcore zombie trailblazer.
 Web fanatic.
 Evil bacon geek.”